2020PB/police-brutality/all-locations.md

 In the aftermath other protestors help the victim who is bleeding from a large head wound.
 Further reports state the victim was hospitalized

-tags: child, shoot, rubber-bullet, bean-bag
+tags: child, shoot, rubber-bullet, bean-bag, protestor

 id: tx-austin-3